 We believe that the success of any architecture project depends on forging great relationships with our clients.
 Our goal is not to just create beautiful modern homes - but homes that are custom-tailored to the lifestyle of our clients, enhancing their lives every day.

-Sean is a graduate of NJIT, where he studied architecture + industrial design.
+Sean is an award-winning architectural graduate of NJIT, where he studied architecture + industrial design.
 He relocated to San Diego in 2009 to open the boutique architecture studio, Ten Seventy Architecture, focussing predominantly on modern, minimalist, + creative architecture.
-Sean has also won various awards for modern furniture he has designed.
+Sean has received numerous accolades for his innovative designs in modern furniture.

 California Registered Architect